fredmutisya/vivli_2024/README.md

 #### Deployment

 To deploy the application, you can use Streamlit sharing, Heroku, or any other platform that supports Python apps.
 Ensure that you set up environment variables securely on the deployment platform.

-#### Conclusion

-The InsightCare.AI application leverages Streamlit, OpenAI, and NCBI's PubMed to provide a comprehensive tool for healthcare professionals.
-By integrating AI and advanced data analytics, it enhances clinical decision support and facilitates access to the latest research.